 The Black Locust is a deciduous hardwood tree native to Eastern North America that produces rot resistant wood with a high heating value.
 It will grow 80′ tall by 30′ wide in optimum conditions of full sun and well drained soil.
 A pioneer species, it spreads via seed and rhizome shoots, becoming aggressive in open areas.

-Black Locusts are a good tree for erosion control, land reclamation, and for a durable hardwood that grows extremely fast.
-They benefit wildlife, can be used for fence posts and hardwood lumber, and produce very fragrant flowers in Spring.
+The Black Locust is a good tree for erosion control, land reclamation, and for a durable hardwood that grows extremely fast.
+And flowers of Black Locust are some of the most fragrant I’ve ever smelt.
+They benefit wildlife as bees feed on the nectar of their flowers as well as hosting various moths.
+And they are famous for their rot resistance and the lumber can be used for fence posts and hardwood lumber.

 In this article:

 - Black Locust Tree Facts / Quick Reference

 - Pros and cons of the Black Locust Tree

 - Why don’t Black Locust Trees rot / decay?

 - How to Grow and Care for Black Locust Trees

 - What Wildlife, Pests, and Diseases effect Black Locust Trees

 Black Locust Tree Facts

 - Growth Rate – Black Locust Trees can grow up to 4′ per year when young.
 Typically 2′ per year once several years old.